 And remember, your friends will still be your friends even if they are not in your class; choosing courses just to be with them is not very wise!

-We hope that, through partnership with your parents and your teachers, you will arrive at a meaningful programme of study - an important step towards realising your future ambitions.
+We hope that, by working in partnership with your parents and your teachers, you will arrive at a programme of study that is right for you - an important step towards realising your future ambitions.